HussainAther/philosophy/heuristic/problemsolving.md

 We generally regard tools and techniques with respect to their efficiency or effectiveness in solving problems.
-In the philosophy of mathematics and discussions on machine learning, the "no free lunch theorem" (that averaging over all optimization problems means all non-resampling optimization algorithms perform equally well) can tell us generally that there are bound claims of applicability of a given strategy with respect to its feature overlap with the attributes of a given problem domain.
+In the philosophy of mathematics and discussions on machine learning, the "no free lunch theorem" or "No free lunch theorem" (that averaging over all optimization problems means all non-resampling optimization algorithms perform equally well) can tell us generally that there are bound claims of applicability of a given strategy with respect to its feature overlap with the attributes of a given problem domain.
 We can describe the appropriateness (can the approach address the problem), feasability